Artists: Haig Aivazian, Cara Erskine, Karen Kraven, Nicolas Lampert, Cait McKinney & Hazel Meyer, Gao Mingyan, Ayanah Moor, Macon Reed, Zhang Qing

 A Subjective, Contextual History of Washington, D.C.
 Pro Basketball

 The NBA franchise currently based in Washington, D.C. has played in three major cities under six different names.
 This project is a subjective, contextual history of the team and how it intertwines with civic issues, particularly: gun laws and violence, business and labor, real estate and gentrification, race, and class.
 Many of the stories don’t fit easily in one category, and issues often intersect.
-They have been color-coded to reflect the categories.

 Submit an object or image related to Wizards or Bullets history for display as part of this project.
 Send a photo of the object and a short explanation of what it is to: subjective.history.of.wizards (at) gmail (dot) com